top of page

 Takeuchi was awarded the Leonard Pearlin Award for his contributions to the sociological study of mental health from the American Sociological Association (ASA) as well as ASA’s Distinguished Contributions to the Study of Asian American Communities.
 He is an elected member of the Washington State Academy of Sciences, Sociological Research Association, and American Academy of Social Work and Social Welfare

-(From the University of Washington School of Work: https://socialwork.uw.edu/faculty/professors/david-takeuchi)
+(From University of Washington School of Work: https://socialwork.uw.edu/faculty/professors/david-takeuchi)

 Bongki Woo.jpg